bumoproject/bumo-docs-en/docs/JAVA_Developer_Guide_for_Token_Issuing.rst

 .. note:: - Main network: you can activate the account by transfering 50.03 BU to the issuer account from the BuPocket(the Wallet).
 The BU can be used for the transaction fee of issuing tokens.

-       - Test network: the token issuer can activate the account by sending an request to gavin@bumo.io, and the content of the request is the account address of the token.
+       - Test network: by accessing the tap (https://faucet.bumotest.io), enter the address to be recharged into the edit box and click "Confirm" to complete the recharge activation.